challenai/algorithm/LOG.md

 - 049 ok/0 no debug.
 - 050 no/ignored now. realize a pow...
 - 051
 - 054 no/2 spiral-order print matrix ...  in a mess when cantrol the index, it could be a rectangle.
-WTF :(
+WTF :(, handle after 2 days for another try... ok/2.
 - 055 ok/0 super easy, no debug
 - 056 ok/0 no debug
 - 060 ok/1 care about details...